 - A) Control of Trees Invested in the City Manager.
 The City Manager or his designee is hereby given full jurisdiction, authority, control, supervision and direction of all trees which now or which may hereafter exist upon any public place in the Municipality, and over all trees which exist upon any private property in the Municipality when, in his opinion, such trees reasonably constitute a menace to public property, public safety or public welfare of the Municipality.
 The City Manager is also given full jurisdiction, authority and control in connection with the issuing of permits hereinafter provided for.
-In the exercise of any or all of the powers herein granted, the City Manager shall have the authority to delegate all or such part of his power and duties with respect to supervision and control of trees to his subordinates and assistants in the employ of the Municipality as he may determine from time to time. - Street Tree and Public Tree Requirements.
+In the exercise of any or all of the powers herein granted, the City Manager shall have the authority to delegate all or such part of his power and duties with respect to supervision and control of trees to his subordinates and assistants in the employ of the Municipality as he may determine from time to time. - B) Street Tree and Public Tree Requirements.
 The following are requirements for the planting, pruning and removal of trees within City-owned property.
 For the purposes of this section, City-owned property shall include all public rights-of-way, streets, alleys, parks or other property owned by the Municipality.

-It shall be required that all subdivides or developers plant trees along public or private streets of their developments in such a manner, type, quantity and location as approved by the Planning Commission and as defined by the following conditions, and that any undeveloped street or existing street with undeveloped frontage shall conform to these requirements at the time of the development.
+Except as otherwise provided for in this Chapter, it shall be required that all subdividers or developers plant trees along public or private streets of their developments in such a manner, type, quantity and location as approved by the Planning Commission and as defined by the following conditions, and that any undeveloped street or existing street with undeveloped frontage shall conform to these requirements at the time of the development.
+(Ordinance 13-92, passed November 18, 2013)

-- 1) The tree to be planted shall not be an undesirable tree species, as those listed in Appendix B. - 2) Street trees shall be spaced and located within the treelawn as indicated in the following table and requirements:
+- 1) The tree to be planted shall not be an undesirable tree species, as those listed in Appendix B or supplemental sheet.
+(Ordinance 13-92, passed November 18, 2013) - 2) Street trees shall be spaced and located within the treelawn as indicated in the following table and requirements: